 Radicalisation in Young People

-The Radicalisation of Young People is an issue taken up with the UK Government from 2015, when it produced ‘Guidance for specified authorities in England and Wales on the duty in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism’.
+The Radicalisation in Young People is an issue taken up with the UK Government from 2015, when it produced ‘Guidance for specified authorities in England and Wales on the duty in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism’.

 Radicalisation in Young People is a mandatory training requirement for all those working with under 18’s and fits in with Safeguarding responsibilities.